Kamran-Afzali/Kamran-Afzali.github.io/_posts/dbplyr.md

 ```
 ## <SQL> -1.17390925699898 + (`month` * -0.0414672658738873) + (`distance` * -0.0875558911189957) + (`air_time` * 0.664509571024122)
 ```

-It returns a SQL query that contains the coefficients (model$coefficients) operated against the correct variable or categorical variable value.
+The tidypredict_sql() function returns a SQL query that contains the coefficients (model\$coefficients) operated against the correct variable or categorical variable value.
 In most cases the resulting SQL is one short CASE WHEN statement per coefficient.
 It appends the offset field or value, if one is provided.

 ```r